 At The Dell Primary we have enjoyed learning alongside our parents and families for several years.
-During the academic year 2024-25 our bespoke Wellbeing programme was a huge success.
-It is great that our children and families get the ELSA support they need.
+During the academic year 2024/25 our bespoke Wellbeing programme was a huge success, and we are extremely pleased that our children and families get the ELSA support they need.